lfalanga/Stock-Market-API-Service/src/readme.md

 A simple Flask REST API implementation with Alpha Vantage Service web service integration.
 For Authentication purposes and also, users and logging information, I have used Firebase service.

 In order to maintain the repository clean, I've deleted unnecessary files from the project.
-Inside the file requirements.txt you can find all necessary packages you need too install for running the application.
+Inside the file requirements.txt you can find all necessary packages you need to install for running the application.

 Inside the folder "src" you will find the 4 main files needed for running the API server.